Russian oligarch Abramovich spotted in Israeli airport | Law-Order

 Russian oligarch Abramovich spotted in Israeli airport

-Reuters could not verify whether he boarded the flight.
-Abramovich, who also holds Israeli and Portuguese citizenship, was among seven Russian billionaires added to the British sanctions list on Thursday as part of efforts to isolate President Vladimir Putin over Russia's invasion of Ukraine.
+One of Abramovich's own yachts, the $600 million, arrived in Montenegro's territorial waters on Sunday.
+In Slovakia, which borders Ukraine, visiting Israeli Foreign Minister Yair Lapid said Israel "will not be a route to bypass sanctions imposed on Russia by the United States and other Western countries".

-Sanctioned Russian oligarch Roman Abramovich was seen in Tel Aviv's Ben Gurion airport on Monday shortly before a jet linked to him took off for Istanbul.
+Sanctioned Russian oligarch Roman Abramovich was seen in Tel Aviv's Ben Gurion airport on Monday shortly before a jet linked to him took off for Istanbul, where his yacht was spotted sailing, data showed.
 A photograph obtained by Reuters showed Abramovich, owner of Britain's Chelsea soccer club, sitting in the airport's VIP lounge with a face mask pulled down over his chin.
 Reuters could not verify whether he boarded the flight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)